 “Because the glutes sit at the center of our body, they are involved in most of our fundamental movements,” explains Daniel Richter, a certified personal trainer and the co-founder of StrengthLog.
 “As we age, our glutes are one of the most important muscles for keeping our freedom of movement, including the ability to do everyday movements such as simply getting out of a chair.”

-Richter says the classic squat is a great staple in any lower body training program.
+Wondering how can I build my glutes at home?
+Richter says the classic squat is a great staple in any lower-body training program, not just those that incorporate glute exercises at home.
 “The squat works your glutes in a long range of motion, stretching your muscles under load in the bottom of the squat,” he says.
 “Working a muscle in a long range of motion under load has been proven important for muscle growth and strength.”
 Science backs him up: A 2019 study demonstrated that performing deep squats resulted in twice the improvements seen with half squats, despite training with lighter loads.

 - Stand upright with your feet hip-width apart, shoulders back, chest up, and core engaged.